Fabriciu/pdv-manager-project/README.md

 * [Docker](https://www.docker.com/community-edition)

 ## Deployment
 Run the command `docker-compose up` at the project source folder.
-Docker will install all required dependencies to running the project locally.
+Docker will install all required dependencies to run the project locally.

 ```bash
 docker-compose up